 Why do bogus marketing firms use these long-term contracts?

 The answer is simple.
 When you discover 1-2 months out, that you’re not getting any new patient leads, you’re stuck paying them for another 10 months.
-That way you’re marketing dollars are locked up, and you can’t sign up with an ethical and results driven lead generation firm.
+That way your marketing dollars are locked up, and you can’t sign up with an ethical and results-driven lead generation firm.

 These scam artists will sell you on the notion that your marketing needs to run for a few months to get traction, which in most cases is nonsense.
 The truth is either you have a website that converts traffic and interest into calls and contacts, or you got a dud.

 With PPC, once your campaign is running it should start to generate leads or not within a few weeks.
 SEO may take a little longer, but usually, you should see an increase within 1-2 months.
 If nothing has happened by then, the marketing firm isn’t doing it right.

 Here’s a straightforward test to tell if you’re getting scammed.
 If the marketing firm charges by the month, chances are they are legit.
 That’s because the service you signed up for needs to work, or you will stop paying.